advantageous/konf/README.md

 Here is an example config for JavaScript.

-Konf expects the conf variable to be set to a JavaScript object with properties.
+Konf expects the `config` variable to be set to a JavaScript object with properties.

 #### JavaScript based configuration for Java